MalikWhitten67/Apple-Doctor/README.md

     - Some illnesses / diseases have images - this is just used to better understand what they may have

 * Suggestions
     - These are tips at what action you should take depending on how severe the illness/disease is.

+* Common Symptoms
+    - This is a list of symptoms that are prevalent to the illness/disease - this is for the frontend

 ## Ai Api reference